Airports, time to get your automation on

-Slowly, more airports are investing this new technology called “Automation” and “Self-Serve Kiosks”.
-This digital transformation we see is due to the rising number of passenger and the challenges of capacity constraints.
+Airports are increasingly investing in Automation and self-serve Kiosks.
+This digital transformation we see is due to the rising number of passengers and the challenges of capacity constraints.

 Lufthansa has been one of the industry’s pioneers when it comes to self-service processing, and now the carrier is exploring how it can leverage the latest digital developments to further simplify and personalize the passenger experience.

 “Firstly, we are aiming to take away the hassle from passengers by automating processes wherever possible.
 Beneath removing the hassle from the passenger of having to check-in by introducing auto-check-in, we are also focusing on making the baggage drop off easier and more efficient.” said Dr. Björn Becker, Director Product Management, at Lufthansa.
 The airline’s launch last month of so-called “touchless bag drop” provides an example of Lufthansa’s ambition to create a more seamless experience.

 Lufthansa will be the first European airline to include TSA Pre-check information on its boarding passes, enabling enrolled travellers to take advantage of faster and more convenient security checks in US airports.